Oregano oil is easy to make and should be every survivalist’s bug-out bag, first-aid kit, and every self-sustainable home’s bathroom cabinet.

 How To Use Oregano Oil – Externally and Internally

 You can apply oregano topically or take it internally, depending on what you’re trying to treat.
-If you’re using therapeutic-grade essential oregano oil, (Amazon link) remember to mix it with a carrier oil, like coconut or jojoba oil, before you apply it.
-It’s much stronger than a homemade oil, which you can apply directly, without dilution.
+If you’re using therapeutic-grade essential oregano oil (Amazon link), mix it with a carrier oil, like coconut or jojoba oil, before applying it.
+It’s much stronger than a homemade oil, which you can use directly without dilution.

-For respiratory issues, asthma, bronchitis, coughs, and congestion, add a few drops of oregano oil to a steam bath and inhale.
+Add a few drops of oregano oil to a steam bath and inhale for respiratory issues, asthma, bronchitis, coughs, and congestion.
 Before doing this, be aware that some people are allergic to oregano oil, and inhaling it “can cause inflammation of the airways.”

 When taking oregano oil internally, the first thing to be aware of is that it tastes terrible!
 It should always be diluted for internal use, and mixing it with a carrier oil like coconut or olive oil can help it go down a little easier.
 Honey is also a good way of disguising the taste.

-Being a “hot oil,” it can burn the skin, the throat, and even the internal organs, so caution is required.
+Being a “hot oil,” it can burn the skin, the throat, and internal organs, so caution is required.

 Is It Better To Buy Therapeutic Oregano Oil Or Make Your Own?